 Trouble with “Tarzan”

 Although at first blush it might seem like an innocent-though-improbable adventure yarn, Tarzan is a troubling tale on many levels: its author, Edgar Rice Burroughs clearly believed in social Darwinism, class hierarchy, patriarchy, eugenics, the supremacy of the white race, and indeed his own superiority, claiming a “pure” Anglo-Saxon lineage.
+The name Tarzan itself is concocted to mean “white skin” in the language of the apes.

 It is fair to call him a man of his times, since these ideas were widespread in the US in the teens and ’20s, when mainstream journals would describe anyone from anywhere south of Paris as “swarthy”, but I’m not quite ready to fall over myself forgiving him.
 There’s also the oft-raised question of whether we can or should hate the artist but love the art.
-Even Barthes in his 1967 essay, La mort de l’auteur, weighs in on the side of judging works based on their own merits rather than considering context and intention.

 Entertainment is fiction’s purpose, [not] disseminating any great truths or spreading any propaganda […].¹